WashimNeupane/datacooker/README.md

 ```

 Datasets

-For certain private datasets, you may need to log in via the Hugging Face CLI before downloading.
+For private datasets, you may need to log in via the Hugging Face CLI before downloading.